 - 10.2.
-The questions may be asked of the Member chairing the meeting and any Lead Member who sits on the Committee. - 10.3.
+The questions may be asked of the Chairman - 10.3.
 Appendix B of the Council Procedure Rules on Questions on Notice shall apply to meetings of the Committees.
 It sets out the process for giving notice of such questions prior to the Committee meeting and record keeping subsequent to the meeting.